EU is 'plain wrong' on Trump, Pompeo tells Brussels

 Trump in his first two years in office started a trade war with the EU, tore up an EU-backed global climate pact and an Iran nuclear arms control deal, and is preparing to walk out of a Russia anti-nuclear missile treaty.

-He has also verbally mauled the EU, Nato, the UN, the World Trade Organisation, the International Criminal Court, the Word Bank, and the International Monetary Fund (IMF) in his "America first" tirades against multilateral institutions
+He has also verbally mauled the EU, Nato, the UN, the World Trade Organisation, the International Criminal Court, the World Bank, and the International Monetary Fund in his "America first" tirades against multilateral institutions

-Pompeo justified those actions by saying the US leader wanted to improve the climate and Iran treaties, to reform the UN and Nato, and to stop "malign" countries such as China and Russia from abusing Western politeness.
+Pompeo justified all that by saying the US leader wanted to improve the climate and Iran treaties, to reform the UN and Nato, and to stop "malign" countries such as China and Russia from abusing Western politeness.

 "He [Trump] is returning the United States to its traditional, central leadership role in the world," Pompeo said.

-The US leader's world vision was one of "a new liberal order that prevents and guarantees global prosperity for all", Pompeo added.
+The US leader's world vision was one of "a new liberal order that prevents war and guarantees global prosperity for all", Pompeo added.

 His speech, designed to rebuild EU trust in the US, meandered into EU-bashing on two occasions, however.